Patreon/service-starter-kit-react/README.md

-# 21echoes's Starter kit
+# Service Starter Kit: Node & React Edition

+Fork this repo to easily make a node-and-react-based service that can be hosted on `#{my-service}.internal.patreon.com`

-Forked from erikras's starter kit.
-Adds JSON-API support, db integration (incl. easy migrations) and easy heroku deploys.
+Forked from 21echoes's fork of erikras's starter kit.
+21echoes's fork adds JSON-API support, db integration (incl. easy migrations) and easy heroku deploys.

 ## Development